-“I don’t get time to watch daytime television but today was an exceptional day and when I had the television on my heart sank when I saw it,” she stormed, her voice raising in noise with each passing second.
+“I don’t get time to watch daytime television but today was an exceptional day and when I had the television on my heart sunk when I saw it,” said an enraged Cllr Peggy Nolan at a recent County Council meeting.

-“Leitrim got two beautiful shows on that ad, so did Roscommon, so did Westmeath and yet we weren’t even included in at all.
-So from that I take it, Ireland’s hidden heartland model is still very much hidden and I am very, very upset about it.”
+“Leitrim got two beautiful shows on that ad, so did Roscommon, so did Westmeath and yet we weren’t even included in that at all so from that Ireland’s hidden heartland model is still very much hidden and I am very, very upset about it.”